 Here’s some tips and tricks and inexpensive gadgets that will help improve your wireless signal.

-If your house suffers from weak Wi-Fi we first recommend that you think about upgrading your wireless router.
+If your house suffers from weak Wi-Fi, the first step to consider is upgrading your wireless router.

 You wont get the maximum range and performance from the newer wireless router unless your computers, smartphone or tablets also use the same Wi-Fi standard.
 An old laptop is unlikely to boast “ac” or “n” Wi-Fi.
 Check the specs to see which wireless standard it is using.

 What about your smartphone's wireless?
-Apple’s iPhone 6 and Samsung Galaxy S4 and S5, for example, are equipped up to 802.11 ac (and backwards compatible with all the older standards), while the iPhone 4 and 5, Galaxy S, S2 and S3 are compatible up to 802.11 n.
+Apple’s iPhone 6 and Samsung Galaxy S4 and later, for example, are equipped up to 802.11 ac (and backwards compatible with all the older standards), while older variants like the iPhone 4 and 5, Galaxy S, S2 and S3 are only compatible up to 802.11 n.

 Simply plug one adapter into a power socket near your router and connect it to the router using an Ethernet cable (usually supplied with the adapter).